sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 Intuitively, the probability of rain increases from day 1 to day 2 because rain persists.

 ## Prediction
 This is the task of computing the posterior distribution over the future state, given all evidence to date.
 That is, we wish to compute $P(X_{t+k} | e_{1:t})$ for some $k > 0$.
 In the umbrella example, this might mean computing the probability of rain three days from now, given all the observations to date.
-Prediction is useful for evaluating possible courses of action based on their expected outcomes.
+Prediction is useful for evaluating possible courses of action based on their expected outcomes [1].
 The task of prediction can be seen simply as filtering without the addition of new evidence.
 In fact, the filtering process already incorporates a one-step prediction, and it is easy to derive the following recursive computation for predicting the state at $t + k + 1$ from a prediction for $t + k$:

 $$